Dwarfobserver/cpp-sandbox/README.md

  - mpsc_queue : Lock-free multiple producer & single (wait-free) consumer queue.
 This class is safe from overflow, but can then block producers.
 Probable culprit of rare slowdowns in tests.

- - compact_map : A map built upon std::vector for cache efficiency (for iterations and search).
-It lacks some map functionality.
+ - compact_map : A map built upon std::vector for cache efficiency (for iterations and search). std::bad_alloc in release mode.

- - terminal : Object representing the terminal, used to write, display information, wait and interpret user commands.
-It is almost empty for now.

  - lazy_ranges : A version of fluent_collections with lazy evaluation.
 Need better performances (mostly by removing intermediate optionals).

  - block_allocator : A fast allocator for one object at a time of a fixed class.
 Need to accept other classes with acceptable alignment and size constraints.

- - compact_map : A map stored in continuous memory (built on std::vector). std::bad_alloc in release mode.
+ - thread_pool : A thread pool which can executes given tasks.
+Working, but miss some functionnalities.
+Triggered one segmentation fault.

+ - terminal : Object representing the terminal, used to write, display information, wait and interpret user commands.
+It is almost empty for now.

  - eval : A function which compile and launch a process with the source code given.
 This is not cross-platform nor efficient, it does not have interoperability with another (or the current) process, and it's steps cannot be separated.

- - thread_pool : A thread pool which can executes given tasks. orking, but miss some functionnalities.
+ - stack_tracker : Static functions : one initialize the tracker with the stack capacity and the other determine if a memory address belongs to the stack.
+Not precise, may fail.